berylcczhang/TEST/doc/sphinx/intro.rst

 Extinction
 ----------

 If extinction is enabled, SLUG applies extinction to the stellar spectra and, if nebular processing is enabled as well, to the spectrum that emerges from the nebula.
-Note that the nebular plus extincted spectrum computation is not fully self-consistent, in that the dust absorption factor :math:`\phi_{\mathrm{dust}}` used in the nebular emission calculation (see :ref:`ssec-nebula`) is not affected by the value of :math:`A_V` used in the calculation.

 SLUG computes the extincted spectrum as